 120F Introduction to the History and Theory of Film.

 Traces the cultural achievements and struggles of African-American artists, both men and women, to make a people and a world they had known visible, and to be true to those who were misrepresented or erased entirely from the visibility of American history.
-Interrogates the ways in which their art is a call to awaken the intimate memory and keep alive the distant memory of the black experience in America, and forges a voice and image of their own.
-The goals of this course are to foster an historical memory, intuitive empathy, and responsive understanding of the works of African-American artists, in the context of the societal and historical circumstances in which they were produced.
+The goals of the course are to foster an historical memory, intuitive empathy, and responsive understanding of the works of African-American artists, in the context of the societal and historical circumstances in which they were produced.
 (Proseminar.)
 Maximum enrollment, 16.
 Goldberg.

 A critical and historical introduction to the study of human intervention in the environment, considering such issues as the alleviation of biological and psychological stress through architectural design, social purpose and formal significance.
 Individual buildings examined in relation to their urban and natural contexts.
+(Oral Presentations.)
 (Proseminar.)
 Maximum enrollment, 16.
+R Carter.

 152F,S Proseminar in Art History.